Contexter/Ensemble-Service/README.md

 - **Initiate a GPT-4 session**, providing the functional prompts to generate the Docker configurations and Python scripts, ensuring they are compatible with execution inside Docker, and that all paths are explicitly defined relative to `/service`.
 - **Configure the Docker environment** by creating the `Dockerfile` and `docker-compose.yml` in the `/service` root directory as per the prompts, before any other implementation steps.
 - **Execute the Python scripts** within the Docker container to set up the project.
-- **Validate the FastAPI implementation** against the OpenAPI specification, ensuring that `operationId`, `summary`, and `description` are explicitly defined in the route decorators.
+- **Validate the FastAPI implementation** against the OpenAPI specification using the `validate_openapi_schema.py` script.
-- **Write and run tests** inside the Docker container to verify the application's functionality.
+- **Write and run tests** inside the Docker container using the `generate_tests.py` script to verify the application's functionality.
 - **Use version control** to track changes and facilitate collaboration.

 ---